arshjot/Handwritten-Text-Recognition/README.md

 Code and model weights for English handwritten text recognition model trained on IAM Handwriting Database.
 It is more or less a TensorFlow port of [Joan Puigcerver's amazing work on HTR](https://github.com/jpuigcerver/Laia/tree/master/egs/iam).
 This framework could also be used for building similar models using other datasets.
-Codes for 3 architectures, BLSTM, CRNN, and STN followed by CRNN, have been provided.
+Codes for 3 architectures - BLSTM, CRNN, and STN followed by CRNN - have been provided.

 ![Inigo Montoya](./samples/inigo_montoya1.png)
 ![Inigo Montoya](./samples/inigo_montoya2.png)